Symphony-MoE: Harmonizing Disparate Pre-trained Models into a Coherent Mixture-of-Experts: Abstract

 \section{Abstract}

 Mixture-of-Experts (MoE) models enable scalable performance by activating large parameter sets sparsely, minimizing computational overhead.
-To circumvent the prohibitive cost of training MoEs from scratch, recent work employs \textit{upcycling}, reusing a single pre-trained dense model by replicating its feed-forward network (FFN) layers into experts.
+To mitigate the prohibitive cost of training MoEs from scratch, recent work employs \textit{upcycling}, reusing a single pre-trained dense model by replicating its feed-forward network (FFN) layers into experts.
 However, this limits expert diversity, as all experts originate from a single pre-trained dense model.
-This paper addresses this limitation by constructing powerful MoE models using experts sourced from multiple identically-architected but disparate pre-trained models (e.g., Llama2-Chat and Code Llama).
+This paper addresses this limitation by constructing powerful MoE models using experts sourced from multiple identically-architected but disparate pre-trained models (e.g., Qwen2.5-Coder and Qwen2).
 A key challenge lies in the fact that these source models occupy disparate, dissonant regions of the parameter space, making direct \textit{upcycling} prone to severe performance degradation.
 To overcome this, we propose Symphony-MoE, a novel two-stage framework designed to \textit{harmonize} these models into a single, coherent expert mixture.
 First, we establish this harmony in a training-free manner: we construct a shared backbone via a layer-aware fusion strategy and, crucially, alleviate parameter misalignment among experts using activation-based functional alignment.
-Subsequently, a single lightweight stage of router training coordinates the entire architecture.
+Subsequently, a stage of post-training coordinates the entire architecture.
 Experiments demonstrate that our method successfully integrates experts from heterogeneous sources, achieving an MoE model that significantly surpasses baselines in multi-domain tasks and out-of-distribution generalization.